Jopp-gh/Obsidian-Dune84/Wiki/Profile.md

 4. If you got a *black and white icon*, enable "monochrome vault profile" so you can see your icon also in dark theme mode.

->Obsolete: Profile Pictures on desktop don't work anymore starting with Obsidian 1.6.0+.
-Maybe, I will re-implement Profile pictures for desktop in the future.
+>Obsolete: Profile Pictures on desktop don't work anymore starting from Obsidian 1.6.0+.
+Maybe, I will re-implement again Profile pictures for desktops, in the future.

 ---
 [go back to the ReadMe](https://github.com/Jopp-gh/Obsidian-Dune84/tree/main)